Road Quality Guarantees in Nigeria: An Anticorruption Approach Off the Beaten Path

 Corruption Risks in Infrastructure Projects Using Design-Build Contracts

 For over a decade, state and local governments in the United States have been moving to streamline the procurement of roads, bridges, and other public works.
-Traditionally, they contracted with one firm to design the project, and then, though competitive bidding, let a contract to a second firm to build it.
+Traditionally, they contracted with one firm to design the project, and then, through competitive bidding, let a contract to a second firm to build it.
 For many projects, public authorities are now replacing this design-bid-build method of contracting with the design-build method of contracting.
 One contract is awarded, competitively, to a single firm both to design and to build the facility.

 These advantages have not been lost on less developed nations and donor organizations.
 The number and size of public infrastructure projects the World Bank, the Asian Development Bank, and the other development banks are financing that use design-build are on the rise.
 According to its 2018 Annual Review of Procurement Activities, the largest contract the European Bank for Reconstruction and Development funded in 2017 was a € 274 million design-build contract for an ore enrichment project in Kazakhstan.